rpellerin/rpellerin.github.io/content/bikes-and-cycling-gear.md

 In this article, I maintain a list of good bikes and cycling gear that I am considering buying some day.

+First, some vocabulary to know about frames:

+- AL or AL usually means an Aluminum frame
+- CF means a Carbon Fiber frame
+- SL means Super Light
+- SLX stands for Super Light Extreme
+- WMN means it meant for women

 # Bikes

 ## Famous and commong bike brands